OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 The entire process of running the campaign of simulations is split into 3 stages; each of which corresponds to a CLI command:

-1. Setting up the campaign creating files that describe each of the individual simulations to run.
+1. Setting up the necessary files to describe each of the individual simulations to run.
 2. Running the simulations.
 3. Gathering the results of separate simulations into a single table.